systematic-magic/aop/front matter.rst

 2. Author List
 --------------

 2.1.
 Check that all author names in author list are separated by commas (,).
-Last two author names in the list can be separated by "and" instead of comma (,).
+Last two author names in the list can be separated by "and" instead of a comma (,).
 No other separators allowed.

 2.2.
 Check that there is no period (or any other punctuation mark) after the last author name.